 Bildtext får vara max två rader text.
 Hela texten ska högerjusteras om den bara ska innehålla fotobyline!
 Photo: B. Christensen/Azote

-LEAP is a leadership programme designed for entrepreneurship and systems change in the Baltic Sea region.
-Together, participants will address some of the world’s biggest social and ecological challenges and explore opportunities to build globally relevant solutions.
-Together, they will begin a journey to co-create a new ecosystem of change makers that serve both people and planet.
+LEAP is a leadership programme designed for system entrepreneurship and transformations to sustainability in the Baltic Sea region and Eastern Europe.
+Programme participants will address some of the world’s most pressing social and ecological challenges while exploring opportunities to build meaningful and scalable solutions.
+Together, participants will begin a journey to co-create a new ecosystem of change makers that serve both people and planet.

-The LEAP programme is a joint initiative between the Stockholm Resilience Centre and the Swedish Institute (SI).
-It is carried out in collaboration with the non-profit organisation Dedicated Institute (DI).
-The initiative is based on the centre’s research on planetary boundaries, resilience thinking and transformations to sustainability and DI's entrepreneurial expertise and mindset.
-The leadership programme builds on a similar programme which the centre hosted in 2014 together with the Swedish Institute.
+The LEAP programme is a joint initiative between Stockholm Resilience Centre (SRC) and the Swedish Institute (SI).
+The initiative is based on SRC’s research on planetary boundaries, resilience thinking and transformations to sustainability, as well as an entrepreneurial expertise and mindset.
+The leadership programme was launched in 2017 and builds on a similar programme hosted by SRC and SI in 2014.

-The programme will connect participants to new ways of thinking around agency and systemic change and build capacities to lead in an ever evolving complex and uncertain world.
-Participants will learn from some of the most impactful people and solutions in sustainability science, social leadership, self-development, public narrative, tech, entrepreneurship and impact investment.
+The programme will help participants develop new ways of thinking and capacities to drive large-scale systemic change in an ever-evolving, complex and uncertain world.
+Through participation, lectures and course activities participants will learn from some of the most impactful people in sustainability science, business, social leadership, social innovations, self-development, public narrative, exponential technologies, entrepreneurship and impact investment.

-Our society is facing dramatic changes as we leave the industrial era and enter the networked society.
-Not only are these changes and challenges occurring on a social level, science indicates that we are transgressing planetary boundaries that have kept civilization safe for the past 11,000 years.
-What lies ahead is an opportunity to re-imagine the systems, institutions and economies that govern our world.
-Tinkering with the economic system that generated the global challenges is not enough.
-This journey requires new maps, new mindsets and new tools.
-The answers we seek exist not only in science and technology, but within and between us as humans.
-How we relate to ourselves, each other and the planet will define our new society.
-All in all, this requires all of us to lead in a whole new way.
+Our society is facing dramatic changes as we leave the industrial era and enter a more networked society.
+These changes and challenges are not only occurring on a social level; science also indicates that we are transgressing planetary boundaries that have kept the civilization safe for the past 11,000 years.
+What lies ahead is an opportunity to re-imagine systems, institutions and economies that govern our world and to start building new futures where people and nature can thrive together.
+This journey requires large-scale transformative change where new mind-sets, institutions, maps, practices and tools are needed.
+How we relate to ourselves, each other and the planet is key to navigating such transformations and requires new leadership skills.

-The LEAP programme seeks future leaders and change makers who have the ambitions and skills to innovate at the system level: highly skilled developers, serial entrepreneurs, creative designers, intrapreneurs, who have new ideas or innovations that they have introduced or want to introduce.
-Also government officials, financiers, researchers, who work for institutions that enables innovations to flourish.
-An important part of the program is to link participants together and create ecosystems of actors who jointly increase the transformative impact on society.
+The LEAP programme seeks (future) leaders and change makers who are promoting innovative ways of tackling complex, linked social and environmental problems at their roots: highly skilled developers, entrepreneurs, creative designers and intrapreneurs, who have new ideas or innovations that they have introduced or want to introduce.
+Government officials, financiers, or researchers who work for institutions that help innovations to flourish are also welcome to apply.
+An important part of the programme is to link participants together and create ecosystems of change makers who jointly can act as systems entrepreneurs and increase the transformative impact on society.